 Helping someone who is suffering a cardiac arrest also involves fostering situational awareness, being able to detect symptoms, being knowledgeable in CPR, and garnering the confidence to pick up an AED.

-If you’d like to learn how to save a life — not just know how to use an AED — then you should definitely sign up for a First Aid course in taking a first aid course in Perth or in your locality.
+If you’d like to learn how to save a life — not just know how to use an AED — then you should give some serious thought to signing up for a First Aid course.

 Hogwash.
 This will not be possible with an AED.

 Why?
 AEDs are engineered to properly respond to this health condition and not exacerbate it.
 Essentially, the machine delivers a controlled electric shock in order to restart the heart, and it does so only as needed.
 It will shock neither you nor the victim out of turn.

 There’s no need to be intimidated by the process.
 The machine will instruct you, usually voice-guided, and you can dismiss thoughts of taking a gamble with someone else’s life or perhaps worsening their condition.
 In truth, no added harm will come from using the machine.
 In fact, using an AED will improve the odds substantially in favour of the cardiac arrest victim.

 Why?
 The key components in an AED include a battery, a system of sensors, and a computer system to detect abnormalities in the heart and determine when an electrical charge should be applied.

 The AED machines manufactured today are built to last, and they have the capacity to administer anywhere between ten and one hundred shocks during their service life.